Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 Here, I'll create two choropleth maps for depicting the death tolls globally and in the U.S. alone.

-In the previous *line charts* only a handful set of countries were shown, so the lines don't get cluttered and the figure doesn't lose its quality, using choropleth maps we can show the change in death tolls for all the countries.
+In the previous *line charts* only a handful set of countries were shown, so the lines don't get cluttered and the figure doesn't lose its quality, using choropleth maps we can show the growth of death tolls for all the countries.

 Another advantage of choropleth maps is that they provide geographical information, which can be useful to investigate clustering patterns of the virus.